-The precise current limit of the LM20123 is set at the factory to be within 10% over the entire operating temperature range.
-This enables the device to operate with smaller inductors that have lower saturation currents.
-When the peak inductor current reaches the current limit threshold, an over current event is triggered and the internal high-side FET turns off and the low-side FET turns on allowing inductor current to ramp down until the next switching cycle.
+The precise current limit enables the device to operate with smaller inductors that have lower saturation currents.
+When the peak inductor current reaches the current limit threshold, an over current event is triggered and the internal high-side FET turns off and the low-side FET turns on, allowing the inductor current to ramp down until the next switching cycle.
 For each sequential over-current event, the reference voltage is decremented and PWM pulses are skipped resulting in a current limit that does not aggressively fold back for brief over-current events, while at the same time providing frequency and voltage foldback protection during hard short circuit conditions.